-A natural ability to sculpt and paint was fine tuned during the prosperous years of Todd’s first business venture, Creative Artistry.
-During this time he carved and painted in solid surface materials working directly with design professionals on three continents.
-His work with Dupont Corian© and LGHiMax© gave him an audience with such industry giants as Princess Cruiselines© and the Walt Disney Company.
-This success also afforded him the opportunity to show work in Solid Surface magazine, on Home and Garden Television, and in events such as the Kitchen and Bath International Shows in Atlanta, Chicago and Orlando.
+A natural ability to sculpt and paint was fine-tuned during the prosperous years of Todd’s first business venture, Creative Artistry.
+His work with Dupont Corian and LGHiMax gave him an audience with such industry giants as Princess Cruiselines© and the Walt Disney Company.
+This success also afforded him the opportunity to show work in Solid Surface magazine, on Home and Garden Television, and in events such as the Kitchen and Bath International Shows in Atlanta, Chicago, and Orlando.
 While pursuing these endeavors he continued to give to the community with involvement in local charities in Southwest Florida, such as Arts for ACT and Pelicans in Paradise.
-Todd was also honored to work in a sole artist project with Lt.
-Governor and Mrs. Jeff Kottkamp to raise money for the Abuse Counseling and Treatment Center.
 Since 2007 Todd’s focus is exclusively on fine art.
-His sculpture has been on display at the Naples Museum of FL, in numerous publications (to include Florida Architecture), and can be seen in a number of galleries and fine arts festivals throughout the United States.
+His sculpture has been on display at the Naples Museum of FL, in numerous publications, and can be seen in a number of galleries and fine arts festivals throughout the United States.

 After years of experimentation with materials ranging from bronze and aluminum to wood and plaster, the use of hand-carved resins on steel armature has made the appearance possible.
 The unexpected lightweight of the pieces adds yet another element of conversational allure.
 Just as important as the sculptural qualities of each piece, is the finish.
 The bronzed effect is accomplished through a personally developed technique of layering several specific materials.